 Clean the area of all dust with a tack rag and apply primer to the unpainted surfaces.
 Let the primer dry thoroughly before applying the color coat.
 You can let it dry overnight for best results.
-If the primer is rough, use the rubbing compound to smooth the surface.
-If you sand the scratch, the sandpaper will dull the surface so you do not want to do this.
+If the primer is rough, use the rubbing compound (cutting creme) to smooth the surface.
+You can wetsand the primer with 1000 grit to smooth it out, but be careful of dulling the surrounding surface.

 Applying the Basecoat

-Rubbing compound is applied to the entire area to make the area smooth and shiny.
-Let the clearcoat dry for at least three days before using the rubbing compound.
+Rubbing compound (cutting creme) is applied to the entire area to make the area smooth and shiny.
+Let the clearcoat dry for at least three days before using the rubbing compound (cutting creme).
 Use a clean, very soft cloth like an old tee shirt (for example DO NOT USE PAPER PRODUCTS as the wood fibers will scratch the finish!).
-Place a small quantity of rubbing compound on the vehicle and use circular strokes and apply even pressure to the surface.
-It's almost like waxing a vehicle except the rubbing compound is like an extremely fine liquid sandpaper.
+Place a small quantity of rubbing compound (cutting creme) on the vehicle and use circular strokes and apply even pressure to the surface.
+It's almost like waxing a vehicle except the rubbing compound (cutting creme) is like an extremely fine liquid sandpaper.
 Buff with a clean cloth to a high gloss.
 (You may want to apply some paint and clearcoat on a smooth surface and practice to get the feel of it.)
 Sometimes lots of pressure is required to make the clearcoat shine.
-The rubbing compound can also be applied by machine, but careful, it's very easy to burn the finish!
+The rubbing compound (cutting creme) can also be applied by machine, but careful, it's very easy to burn the finish!
 You can get the same results by hand, it will just take a bit longer.

-The rubbing compound is also good for removing oxidation from your finish.
+The rubbing compound (cutting creme) is also good for removing oxidation from your finish.
 Let the finish dry for a 30 days and apply a good quality automotive wax.

 Sometimes, especially on dark colored paints, the repaired area will look hazy and/or scratched and not match the surrounding paint.
 If you experience this. you have two options.
 Purchase some automotive polishing compound locally and use this until the shine matches your original paint.
 You can also go to a local detail shop and have them power polish the area.

-This problem can be caused by using too much pressure on the rubbing compound.
-The rubbing compound is equivalent to using 1500 grit sandpaper and with enough pressure, it will scratch the original paint.
+This problem can be caused by using too much pressure on the rubbing compound (cutting creme).
+The rubbing compound (cutting creme) is equivalent to using 1500 grit sandpaper and with enough pressure, it will scratch the original paint.

 This is why we recommend going through ALL the steps before applying to your vehicle.
 Or practice on an inconspicuous area of your vehicle.